Why is the world so cruel?

 My hands rest on Sharkie's matted fur.

-This dog, Sharkie, has been acting strangely for a while now, but more so since Jimson died.
+This dog, Sharkie, has been acting strangely for a bit now, ever since you died Jim.

 He's skittish, aggressive, snapping at invisible shadows.

-Tim has also changed; I can feel it.
+Tim has also changed too; I can feel it.

-Sitting ahead on Cindy, he clutches around his father's body.
+Sitting ahead on Cindy, he clutches around his father's covered body.

-Only the amulet strap remains, tight and empty around his corpse.
+Only the amulet strap and some beads remain, tight and empty around Tim's hand.

 The boy's shoulders shake and he sobs silently.